Accomplishments

 The Alliance for Water Justice in Palestine (formerly the Boston Alliance for Water Justice) was organized in the fall of 2013 in response to the launch of the “Massachusetts-Israel Innovation Partnership” based at the Mass Clean Energy Center (MassCEC).
 Then-governor of Massachusetts Deval Patrick had led a delegation to Israel that met with the former head of Israel’s state-owned national water company, Mekorot, which exploits Palestinian water resources.
 According to the Boston Globe, the former head was “focused on one problem: launching Israel’s water technology industry onto the global stage.
 Massachusetts, he believes, can provide the platform.”
 Our immediate goal was to prevent Massachusetts from providing that platform.

-In addition to speaking at forums and disseminating written information, we lobbied key members of the Patrick Administration, held four meetings with Mass CEC officials who were overseeing the Water Partnership and planning delegations to Israel, and provided detailed material about Israel’s discriminatory water practices.
+We spoke at forums, disseminated written information, lobbied key members of the Patrick Administration, held four meetings with Mass CEC officials who were overseeing the Water Partnership and planning delegations to Israel, and provided detailed material about Israel’s discriminatory water practices.
 On World Water Day 2015, we demonstrated outside the Mass CEC office and spoke with its staff.
 Mass CEC officials received hundreds of post cards and telephone calls denouncing the Water Partnership.

 Working in Coalition